-The dry forest beauty of Tamarindo Beach is a prime destination for Costa Rica Spring Breakers looking for an energized beach town and the highest probability of sunshine.
+The dry forest beauty of Tamarindo Beach in Guanacaste is a prime destination for Costa Rica Spring Breakers looking for an energized beach town and the highest probability of sunshine.
 The beaches at Playa Tamarindo are ideal for sunbathing and learning to surf.
-Expert surfing beaches are nearby.
+Expert surfing beaches like Playa Grande are nearby.
 An open bar catamaran cruise can take the festivities into the horizon.
 Come witness the coast from the perspective of the blue Pacific Ocean.
 Take some nature trips to places like Rincon de la Vieja or Arenal for a hike or a great relaxation and outdoor adventures or Monteverde Cloud Forest for a stunning forest canopy.
 When visiting the cloud forest like Monteverde, make sure to pack a light jacket since they can get pretty cold and even rainy.
 Playa Grande, a quiet beach bordering Tamarindo Costa Rica sometimes hosts leatherback turtles in Las Baulas National Park.
 Why not try and spot them?
 Or if you are up for something different entirely, why not take a scuba diving trip to discover the beauty under water?

 Jaco Beach is on the Central Pacific coast and one of the closest surfing beaches to San Jose and the populated Central Valley of Costa Rica.
 Tall skyscrapers stand over the beach tree line giving Jaco the status of the city.
 The days of the quaint beach town are long gone.
 Jaco is a busy tourist center for surfers and visitors looking for entertainment and nightlife; because of this, it’s not ideal for a family vacation package to Costa Rica.